12 Dog Gifts Dog Owners Actually Want (Tested and Approved)

 The Bandana Setup

-It’s a gray and cream plaid flannel bandana with the name “Uno” stitched in burnt orange cursive — and it slides right onto a taupe biothane collar with a gold hardware clasp.
+It’s a gray and cream plaid flannel bandana with the name “Uno” stitched in burnt orange cursive — and it slips right onto a taupe biothane collar with a gold hardware clasp.

 The finishing touch?
-A pumpkin-shaped orange leather name tag hanging from a silver ring.
-It’s giving cozy autumn morning energy.
+A pumpkin-shaped orange leather name tag on a silver ring.
+Feeling like a cozy autumn morning.

 To recreate this look, grab:

-A biothane waterproof dog collar in tan or taupe.
-These wipe clean in seconds — huge win after muddy trail walks.
+Biothane waterproof dog collar in tan or taupe.
+Wipes clean in seconds – bonus after muddy trail walks.

-A pumpkin-shaped pet ID tag in orange leather or acrylic.
-Tons of options on Amazon under $10.
+Pumpkin-shaped pet ID tag in orange leather or acrylic.
+There are a ton of options on Amazon for under $10.

-Practical tip: Order the bandana one size up so it lays flat and shows the full embroidery.
-Nothing sadder than a bunched-up name.
+Practical tip: Get a bandana a size bigger so it lays flat and you can see all the embroidery.
+Nothing sadder than a bunched up name.

 📸 Photo credit: Instagram @califluffco